romshark/templier/README.md

-Templiér is a Go web frontend development environment for [Templ](https://github.com/a-h/templ) that behaves similarly to templ's native [`--watch`](https://templ.guide/developer-tools/live-reload/) mode but provides more functionality and reports all errors directly to all open browser tabs ✨.
+Templiér is a Go web frontend development environment for [Templ](https://github.com/a-h/templ) that works similarly to templ's native [`--watch`](https://templ.guide/developer-tools/live-reload/) mode but provides more functionality and reports errors directly to all open browser tabs ✨.

 Templiér allows arbitrary CLI commands to be defined as [custom watchers](#custom-watchers) ✨.
   - example: [Bundle JavaScript](#custom-watcher-example-javascript-bundler)